One of the ways to handle strings in C++ is through what are called null-terminated strings.

 if the strings are equal, a negative value if the first is less than the second, and a positive value otherwise.

-Any incorrect operation may cause overflows or unexpected results (and your program may close in an ungraceful manner) 💥
+Any incorrect operation can cause overflows or unexpected results (and your program crashing in an ungraceful way) 💥

 Safe Handling of Null-Terminated Strings